EhsanBaninajar/MPS-APO/README.md

 ### Image Quilting

 #
-For any additional information or a bug report please contact me by e.baninajar@gmail.com
+For any additional information or a bug report please contact me at: e.baninajar@gmail.com